arifkurnaz/codeigniter-3.1.11-HMVC-EasyModular-Framework/README.md

  */
 	$modules_folder = 'modules';

-  You can change  location modules folder
+  You can change  location modules folder  changing in index.php

 in Application/config/config.php file have  config for use hmvc